Dav-11/pbtools_lkm/demos/address_book/README.md

 ```bash
 make -C module unload
 ```
+> For some reason if you do not do this some logs will not appear

-5. You should see logs using dmesg
+6. You should see logs using dmesg
 ```bash
 root@ubuntu:~# dmesg
 [  326.742819] address_book:pbtools_lkm_init(): Loaded module